Guy A. Hanley, Assistant Professor

 M.A., Museum Science, University of Nebraska, Lincoln, 1997

-Guy's research projects include faunal studies of North Dakota Coleoptera, skeletal preparation methods, and digital imaging techniques for use in scientific publication.
+Guy's research projects include faunal studies of Great Plains and South American Coleoptera, skeletal preparation methods, and digital imaging techniques for use in scientific publication.
 Guy worked extensively with Dr. Ron Royer, providing all prepared butterfly specimen images in digital format for the second edition of the "Butterflies of North Dakota." and has authored two science monographs for the Division of Science titled "Cerambycidae of North Dakota", and the "Carrion beetles of North Dakota" Cerambycid beetles are commonly known as "longhorn" beetles because of their greatly elongated antennae, and are of economic importance because of their association with forests and the lumber industry.
 Guy's research discovered nine new state species records and multiple new county distribution records.
 Carrion beetles in the family Silphidae aid in the processing of animal carcasses back into raw environmental materials.
 The guide includes identification keys for the entire North American silphid beetle fauna.
 Updated ND cerambycid distribution maps can be found here.

 Publications, Presentations and Research: